jmartinseller/data_engineering_with_terraform_and_GCP/README.md

-# Technical Case: Uncover - Using Terraform to Create a Data Pipeline in GCP
+# Using Terraform to Create a Data Pipeline in GCP

 ## Overview
 This project consists of centralizing data from 3 different sources in a storage environment that makes it possible to query the data easily and use it as a source for data analysis and machine learning algorithms.